Common Trimester-wise Tests During Pregnancy

-Several tests are performed which act as an indicator towards the overall health of your pregnancy, and it is important that you discuss with your doctor and find out which tests are right for you.
+Several tests are performed which act as an indicator of the overall health of your pregnancy, and it is important that you discuss with your doctor and find out which tests are right for you.

-What are Prenatal Tests and why are they Important?
+What Are Prenatal Tests and Why Are They Important?

 Prenatal tests are medical tests that your medical practitioner will perform on you in order to get an idea about the progress of your pregnancy and the health of your baby.
 Your doctor will perform certain tests each time you go for your prenatal check-up, these may include a urine test, blood test, etc. in order to gauge your health.
 Certain other prenatal screening tests are performed to detect any birth defects or complications in your baby.

-Who needs Prenatal Testing?
+Who Needs Prenatal Testing

 Every woman who goes through pregnancy needs routine prenatal testing.
 However, if you know of any genetic conditions that run in your family, you will need to discuss with your doctor about any screening or genetic tests that need to be performed.
 Non-routine tests are recommended for women with high-risk pregnancies including women who: